aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 keyword: EV Certificate Performance
 ---

+TODO:
+- link to good primer on OCSP stapling, maybe Cloudflare's blog?

 Extended Validation certificates make websites slower and less robust, much more so than 'normal' DV certificates.
 The EV certificate easily delays the time to secure the connection by 100 ms, and often much longer, and this adds up to the time users stare at blank screen.
 More importantly, with EV certs the reliability of your website depends on the speed and availability of your Certificate Authority's infrastructure.
-Oh, and OCSP stapling does not help at all with EV certs.
+Oh, and [OCSP stapling](#) does not help at all with EV certs.

 Want to see one WPT waterfall chart to know EV certs are performance killers?
 Chrome - `www.vodafone.nl` - has OCSP staple - CA is down